GOQii

 • Curd or buttermilk: Packed with calcium, protein and probiotics, yoghurt can be the rescue for all digestive troubles and generally running it smoothly.
 Make a bowl of plain home made curd or buttermilk with fresh mint, cumin and black salt, a regular in summer afternoons.

-• Sabja seeds: soaked for 10 minutes in water are a potent ease to the digestive system and cool the body down from the inside like a whiff of cool air would do from the outside.
+• Sabja seeds: These seeds soaked for 10 minutes in water are a potent ease to the digestive system.
+They cool the body down from the inside like a whiff of cool air would do from the outside.
 Besides that, it is also a source of essential fatty acids like omega 3 and fiber.

 What Should You Avoid?

-• Commercially sold ice creams: The idea of avoiding ice creams during summers might sound bizarre, yet, there can be healthier options for this chilled indulgence!
-Conventionally, ice creams contain high amounts of fat and sugars that make them difficult to digest but easier to cause weight gain.
+• Commercially sold ice creams: The idea of avoiding ice creams during summers might sound bizarre, yet, there can be healthier options for this chilled indulgence.
+Conventionally, ice creams contain high amounts of fat and sugar that make them difficult to digest and easier to cause weight gain.
 Also, due to frequent change in the temperature of cold storages, ice creams often develop disease causing bacteria and should be avoided during summers.
 Consuming ice cream just after being exposed to sunlight might cause sore throat and fever due to sudden temperature fluctuation.
 Having home frozen yoghurt, kulfis or crushed fruit pulps can be occasional substitutes.

 • Hot drinks: While the external heat has already led our body temperatures to rise, consuming anything beyond room temperature causes further increase in the overall temperature and results in disturbances of the digestive system causing bloating and bitter burping.
 Keep beverages like hot tea and coffees to the bare minimum.